We can’t promise a cure, but our priority is your dog’s comfort.

 One of the biggest risks during cancer treatment isn’t the medication itself, but cachexia (weight loss and muscle wasting).
 If chemotherapy makes your dog too nauseous to eat, their body gets too weak to fight.

-→ High potency CBD is a powerful tool here.
-It helps your dog keep their calories up and maintain the strength needed to handle the next round of treatment by stimulating appetite and reducing nausea.
+→ High-potency CBD may help here.
+By supporting appetite and easing nausea, it may help your dog keep their calories up and maintain the strength needed to handle the next round of treatment.

 Which Dog CBD Oil Offers the Best Support for Cancer?

-When fighting a serious disease, you need two things: potency (strength) and efficiency (value).
+When dealing with a serious illness, you need two things: strong potency and good value.

-To find the true leader, we compared our picks.
-We looked at the price per milligram (value) and the concentration per milliliter (efficiency).
+To compare these options, we looked at price per milligram and concentration per milliliter.

 | Brand | Product | Retail Price | Total Potency | Concentration | Cost Per mg |